Use our free stamp duty calculator

 - Your main home is abroad but the second home you buy is in the UK.

-- Your second home is purchased via a limited company.
+- Your second home/investment property is purchased via a limited company.

 -